jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 As mentioned above,
-the fully automatic conversation using :attr:`TestData.formats` is only performed at the top leve of each :class:`TestGroup` and :class:`TestCase`.
+the fully automatic conversation using :attr:`TestData.formats` is only performed at the top level of each :class:`TestGroup` and :class:`TestCase`.

 Suppose in our OAEP test, instead of creating the